 We hope that one day, no matter where we were born, our socio-professional origin, our gender, our skin colour or our religion, we will all be able to realize our potential without fearing for our physical or mental integrity.
 Through GROW, we seek to inform as many people as possible about these issues that are often ignored and/or silenced by the media and politicians, to raise awareness and to propose solutions by means of our research work.

 Why create a think tank as youth?

 The youth are underrepresented in the discourse and decision-making regarding human rights.
 Yet, we are convinced that our vision and opinions bring added value to the public debate and are essential.
 As actors of tomorrow’s world, it is our decisions that will shape the future of our societies, in which human rights are constantly being called into question.
 As such, our duty is to promote them and to raise awareness about these issues among as many people as possible, of all ages, from all backgrounds and from all walks of life.

 A message from the founding Presidents

-Independent student think tanks are rare.
+Independent youth think tanks are rare.
 They are very often developed within an educational institution and do not go beyond that level.
 We started from there.
 We both wanted to create a project of our own, related to a subject that moves and thrills us.
 We became friends during our studies at ESPOL, and we quickly realised that we shared a common interest in specialising in the struggle for human rights.
 Very naturally, our project focused on this field.
 We do not pretend to be able to change the world by ourselves, but the idea is to raise awareness and to inform about human rights at our level.
 We wish to participate in a collective awareness that can only favour the progression of these rights.
 It is in this sense that the form of a think tank appeared to us to be the best suited to build a common reflection, to write on these subjects and to share our work.